Over the past few weeks I had the outstanding

 choice.
 She will always be the

-fastest at one point in history, but also be known for pooping all over
+fastest at one point in history, but she will also be known for pooping all over

 herself.
 Did she make the right